Waiting lists for primary school places

-If you don't get offered a place at a community infant, junior or primary school you listed as your first preference in your school application, your child will be automatically added to the waiting list for that school.
+If you applied for your child to start school for the first time, or to move up to junior school, and you don't get offered a place at a community infant, junior or primary school you listed as your first preference in your school application, your child will be automatically added to the waiting list for that school.

 If you want your child to be added to a waiting list for another school you listed as one of your three school preferences, please email the school admissions team at firstname.lastname@example.org.

 If you applied to move to a Brighton & Hove school at any other time, you will need to contact our school admissions team if you’d like your child to be added to a community school’s waiting list.

 When a place becomes available at a school the child at the top of the waiting list is offered the place.